- You Are In:

 The refurbishment of Juas Water Treatment Works in the North of the island is now under way aiming to save £5 million over the next 25 years as part of a new water treatment strategy, which in total is forecast to save £10 million of expenditure over the same period.

-The works, which plans to have Juas Water Treatment Works operational by the Autumn of 2018, are being carried out by a team of six Guernsey Water staff - three working full time on site, two of which have qualified through Guernsey Water apprenticeships.
+The works, which plans to have Juas Water Treatment Works operational before the end of 2018, are being carried out by a team of six Guernsey Water staff - three working full time on site, two of which have qualified through Guernsey Water apprenticeships.

 This page will follow the team and their work during the refurbishment process.